lhmouse/asteria/doc/quick-guide.md

 member functions.
 A member function receives an implicit `this` parameter that references the object which is 'intuitively' used to call the function.

-Our definition of the argument for `this` is based on this 'intuitive' idea:
+Our definition of the argument for `this` is based on this 'intuitive' idea.
 The _argument_ for `this` is the reference that denotes the target function with the final subscript removed.
 For example, in